elite-coder669/23071A3233-OS-Team-5/README.md

    ./chat_client

 4. **Start Chatting**
-- ype a message in the client, and it appears on the server.
+- Type a message in the client, and it appears on the server.
 - Type a message in the server, and it appears on the client.
 - Type "exit" to close the chat.